PeteyChan/Simple_Godot_IMGUI/README.md

         // OnProcess is just a way to update the window every frame
         // without having to override _Process()
         // makes it easy to write fire and forget guis
-        // for instance like you push a button window.OnProcess(() =>
+        // for instance when you push a button window.OnProcess(() =>
         {
             // Draws a button, returns true when pressed